Apply for Financial Assistance

 Create an FSA ID and Complete the Free Application for Federal Student Aid (FAFSA)

 Students (and parents where appropriate) should create an FSA ID at least one week prior to completing the Free Application for Federal Student Aid (FAFSA).
-Learn more about the FSA ID, the FAFSA, using the Data Retrieval Tool to upload income and tax return information, as well as view some frequently asked questions about the application process in the following tabs.
+Learn more about the FSA ID, the FAFSA, as well as view some frequently asked questions about the application process in the following tabs.

 To be eligible for State of Michigan aid the FAFSA must be completed by March 1.

 Be sure to include Oakland University Federal School Code (002307) to ensure OU Student Financial Services will receive the FAFSA.